JessikaFreire/JessikaFreire/README.md

 ### Hi there 👋

-I'm Jessika, I'm 24 years old and I live in Brazil.
+I'm Jessika, I'm 25 years old and I live in Brazil.
-I currently work as a Software Tester, but I am studying to work in the Data area.
 I'm focusing my studies on:
 - Excel
 - Power BI